chiangyaw/pcs-utd-workshop/04-Assignment-2-1.md

 * Test and review event logs to confirm activity

 #### Setup Kubernetes Cluster
-1. Go back to the main portal, select the Kubernetes tab, this logs in via SSH to the Kubernetes VM.
+1. In the CloudShare page, select the Kubernetes tab, this logs in via SSH to the Kubernetes VM.

 2. Run the following script to setup your Kubernetes cluster (it will take approximately less than 2 mins for the creation to be complete):
 ```